wareya/magmakit/readme.txt

 - surface drawing
 - sampling from multiple textures in a single shader
 - built in collision system (circles, n-gons. functions return a list of all possible results. transparent quadtree broadphase)
-- pack/unpack pseudo-json from strings
+- unpack json and xml from strings
+- pack json to strings

 - simple sample-and-emitter audio system, no busses, mixer channels are tags
 - faucnet style networking api